DusanZigic/DREENA-A/README.md

    -xGriN, yGridN: number of x and y points on the equidistant grid in transverse plane that will be used as initial position points for jets (default values:
                    -xGridN=40 -yGridN=40);
    -phiGridN:      number of sampled angles between jet's trajectory and the x-axis in the transverse plane (default value: -phiGridN=50)
-   -pTinit_path:   absolute path or path relative to executiable of initial pT distribution; if omitted, the default path is used: ./pTinitDists/pTinitDist_[particle_name].dat
+   -pTinit_path:   absolute path or path relative to executable of initial pT distribution; if omitted, the default path is used: ./pTinitDists/pTinitDist_[particle_name].dat
-   -temp_path:     absolute path or path relative to executiable of temperature evolution file; if omitted, the default path is used: ./TProfiles/TProfile_cent=[centrality].dat
+   -temp_path:     absolute path or path relative to executable of temperature evolution file; if omitted, the default path is used: ./TProfiles/TProfile_cent=[centrality].dat
-   -bcd_path:      absolute path or path relative to executiable of binary collision density file; if omitted, the default path is used: ./BinaryCollDensities/BinaryCollDensity_cent=[centrality].dat
+   -bcd_path:      absolute path or path relative to executable of binary collision density file; if omitted, the default path is used: ./BinaryCollDensities/BinaryCollDensity_cent=[centrality].dat
    -TIMESTEP:      timestep along jet's trajectory (default value: 0.1; unit: fm)
    -TCRIT:         critical temperature (default value: 0.155; unit: GeV)